 Centos

-This is a centos one, you can use yum or dnf:
+This is a CentOS one, derived from Red Hat Enterprise Linux (RHEL) with a full operating system.
+You can use yum or dnf:

 FROM centos:centos8